lyzalou/documentation/configuring-and-managing-boxes/template-box.rst

     		<img class="img-responsive" src="/../assets/img/docs/cloudformation/cloudformation-launchstack-settings.png" alt="Select Deployment Settings">
     	</div>

-3. For Region, select the location and availability zone to launch the stack.

-4. Optionally, add tags, `auto schedule the instance </../documentation/deploying-and-managing-instances/deploying-managing-instances/#instance-scheduler>`_, and set `auto updates </../documentation/core-concepts/boxes/#box-metadata>`_.
+3. Optionally, add tags for `bindings </../documentation/configuring-and-managing-boxes/template-box/#connect-to-other-cloudformation-boxes-over-bindings/>`_, `auto schedule the instance </../documentation/deploying-and-managing-instances/deploying-managing-instances/#instance-scheduler>`_, and set `auto updates </../documentation/core-concepts/boxes/#box-metadata>`_.

-5. Under Variables, set values for each parameter based on the **AllowedValues** property in the template parameters section.
+4. Under Variables, set values for each parameter based on the **AllowedValues** property in the template parameters section.

-6. Click **Deploy** to launch the stack.
+5. Click **Deploy** to launch the stack.

-    **Note**: When launched successfully, outputs for the stack are available in the instance lifecycle editor.
-Click **Lifecycle Editor** on the instance page and look under Outputs.
+    **Note**: When launched successfully, website URL is available in the instance lifecycle editor.
+Click **Lifecycle Editor** on the instance page and look under WebsiteURL.

     .. raw:: html